 About Llanthony Priory

-Around 1135, the local ‘barbarous people’ forced the monks to retreat to Gloucester and Hereford and completely destroyed the original priory.
-The spectacular late 12th/early 13th century priory that emerged still stands today and was considered to be one of medieval Wales’ greatest buildings.
+Around 1135, the local ‘barbarous people’ forced the monks to retreat to Gloucester and Hereford, and completely destroyed the original priory.
+Endowed with land by Hugh de Lacy and enjoying royal patronage however, the spectacular priory that was rebuilt in 1217 still stands today and was considered one of medieval Wales’ greatest buildings.